manuelesimi/DispatcherSuite/eventhubs-service/CONFIGURATION.md

 EventHubs-Dispatcher Configuration
 --
-A Kafka-Dispatcher instance is configured with a file in a YAML format.
+An EventHubs-Dispatcher instance is configured with a file in a YAML format.

 The file is composed by 3 main sections: